streamlit/docs/content/kb/tutorials/databases/tidb.md

 ![Cluster overview](/images/databases/tidb-3.png)

-Then click **Connect** to easily get the connnection arguments to access the cluster.
+Then click **Connect** to easily get the connection arguments to access the cluster.
 On the popup, click **Create password** to set the password.

 ![Get connection arguments](/images/databases/tidb-4.png)